RS001 – Chemical Hygiene Plan

 • Recordkeeping

-Campus Safety and Emergency Management maintains copies of exposure assessment reports.
+The Office of Research Safety maintains copies of exposure assessment reports.
 Copies of exposure assessment reports are also distributed to the employee, his/her supervisor, and the Occupational Health Office.
 Exposure assessment reports are filed in the employee’s medical record.

 INFORMATION AND TRAINING